 Flatten each disc with a rolling pin.

-Then, take a heaped teaspoon of the filing mixture and place it in the centre of the dough.
+Then, take a heaped teaspoon of the filing mixture and place it in the center of the dough.

 Pleat the seams of the dough and repeat with the remainder.